monikka-i/EShop/README.md

     3. to start mongodb using cmd
        > cd C:\Program Files\MongoDB\Server\4.0\bin
        > mongod --dbpath "F:\data"
-    4. using mongo compass gui(or robo mongo), create database, collection, and insert document with values
+    4. using mongo compass gui(or robo mongo), create database and collections (given below)

 # Following collections are used: (MongoDB)

-    seqNumber   - to generate userId and orderId customer    - to store customer details (both admin and customer) catalogue   - to store list of all products order       - stores purchase history of customers
+    seqNumber   - to generate userId and orderId (initialize the values as userSeqNum and orderSeqNum) customer    - to store customer details (both admin and customer) catalogue   - to store list of all products order       - to store purchase history of customers

 # Following are the REST API's used: